-No, I’ve never killed one.
-Just because hunters use dogs to pursue mountain lions, does not mean the hunt is easy.
+Just because hunters use dogs to pursue mountain lions does not mean the hunt is easy.
 I would invite you to ask one of the guides to allow you to tag along on a hunt so you can know what you are speaking of.
-I’ve hunted many animals and deem mountain lion hunting, in Colorado to be one of the toughest hunts I’ve ever attended.
+I’ve hunted many animals and deem mountain lion hunting in Colorado to be one of the toughest hunts I’ve ever attended.

-Moreover, you should open your perspective to realize hunters are sportsmen who contribute immensely to wildlife management and do not wish to have any animal, EVER, become extinct.
+Moreover, it would help if you opened your perspective to realize hunters are sportsmen who contribute immensely to wildlife management and do not wish to have any animal EVER, become extinct.

 Ranchers want their livestock protected.
 Families want their housepets safe.
 This can be attained by responsible game management.
 It doesn’t mean any animal should be eliminated.
 It means we can have healthy populations of all animals.